THE NEXT STEP FOR YOGA TEACHERS

-Study of essential musculo-skeletal structures in the body: key muscles and their attachments, major muscle groups, muscle tendon, joints, skeletal bony landmarks – and looking at their association to both acute and chronic problems in the body.
+Study of essential musculo-skeletal structures in the body: key muscles and their attachments, major muscle groups, muscle tendon, joints, skeletal bony landmarks.

 - Assessing Movement Patterns

 Identifying and evaluating imbalances and therapeutic problems that arise in yoga practice and through everyday living.
-Training the eye to look for asymmetries, both gross and subtle – as having a good map of the territory creates an essential base for any therapy.
+Training the eye to look at posture, movement, patterns, asymmetries – both gross and subtle, as having a good map of the territory creates an essential base for any therapy.